Information on the Institution

 The academic year is divided into two main semesters (Fall and Spring), each of them with duration of 15 weeks (September/October through May/June) and one Summer term that has a duration of 7 weeks (June through July).

-The organisational chart of the College as well as the reporting structure can be accessed through this link.
+The organisational chart of the College as well as the reporting structure can be accessed in the prospectus of the College.

 Dr Andreas Z. Patsalides

 Head of Business and Administration Department

 Professor Filippos Loizou

 Tel. + 357 24 021555/ 24 021525

 Tel. + 357 24 021555/ 24 021523